 Start planning your winter holiday with this handy travel guide to the top things to do in Zermatt, Switzerland.
 Oh and we’re not just talking about skiing!

-I headed to Zermatt in January with Jet2.
+I headed to Zermatt in January.
 From Geneva, we travelled up to the beautiful town, also home to Europe’s highest ski resort.

 Not only is it a stunning snowy village, it also sits in the shadow of one of the world’s most photographed mountains – the Matterhorn.
 Yes this is the famous mountain that inspired both the triangular shape and the logo for Toblerone!

 With 200km of pistes, plus a chance to ski from Italy to Switzerland (yes, the border is right there), it’s easy to see why Zermatt is one of the most popular ski resorts in Europe.

 While the region boasts some of the most scenic skiing around, what should you do if you weren’t born zipping down the slopes?
 What if you’re more of a bambi on ice than a pro?
 Is it possible to go on a ski trip and not ski… but still have a great time?
 Or, perhaps you’re looking for things to do in Zermatt in bad weather… what are your options?